useful postgresql queries

 what if i'm not seeing the line break?

-when viewing using psql
+result using psql

 when we visualize it through pgadmin, it makes the break, as it should be: